 Pyridoxal 5 Phosphate (Vitamin B6 - Active Form)

-This active form of B6 supports progesterone production and neurotransmitter balance.
-It's often used to support luteal phase health and cycle regularity.
+This active form of B6 supports your progesterone production and neurotransmitter balance.
+Practitioners often use it to support your luteal phase health and cycle regularity.

 Vitamin B5 (Pantothenic Acid)

 Pantothenic acid plays a role in adrenal hormone production and stress response.
-Supporting adrenal health may indirectly benefit reproductive hormone balance.
+Supporting your adrenal health may indirectly benefit reproductive hormone balance — something that can be especially relevant if you're dealing with high stress levels.

 Vitamin B2 (Riboflavin)